umee-network/umee/docs/design_docs/012-umee-inflation-v2.md

 ### Backwards Compatibility

 - The solution is backwards compatible with the existing Cosmos SDK stack.
-We don't need to for any Cosmos SDK module implementation, nor overwrite it.
+We don't need to fork any Cosmos SDK module implementation, nor overwrite it.
 - The implementation adds new method to the UMEE `x/ugov` module and new parameter set, which is additive.

 ## Further Discussions